anruoyao/maria/dev/docs/local-installation.md

 # Set up a development environment by installing all dependencies locally

-This document demonstrates an example procedure to set up a Firefish development environment on Debian 12.
+This document demonstrates an example procedure to set up a Maria development environment on Debian 12.
 You can refer to this document if you prefer to install all dependencies (Node.js, PostgreSQL, Redis, etc.) locally.

 Make sure that you can use the `sudo` command before proceeding.